Shake, Rattle & Roll VI

-Shake, Rattle & Roll VI is a 1997 Filipino horror anthology film and the sixth installment of the Shake, Rattle & Roll film series.
-It was distributed by MAQ Productions.
+Shake, Rattle & Roll VI (titled onscreen as Shake Rattle and Roll 6) is a 1997 Filipino horror anthology film and the sixth installment of the Shake, Rattle & Roll film series.
+It was produced by MAQ Productions, and was distributed by Regal Films.
 It is directed by Maurice Carvajal, Anton Juan, and Frank Rivera.
-The film is not an entry to the Metro Manila Film Festival unlike other installments.
+The film is not an entry to the Metro Manila Film Festival unlike other installments, but it was meant to be an entry in the 1996 Metro Manila Film Festival.

-The seventh installment, Shake, Rattle & Roll 2k5, was released in 2005.
+The seventh installment, Shake, Rattle & Roll 2k5, was released in 2005 after an 8-year hiatus.

 Plot

 "Ang Telebisyon"

-Jennifer Larroza (Camille Prats) and her family live in a neighborhood full of cases with missing children.
-Jennifer's parents, Emil (John Apacible) & Madel (Joanne Quintas), are way too busy at work to notice Jennifer at home, so she feels neglected.
-On a Friday, Jennifer and her nanny, Lucy (Theresa Jamias), are all alone at home while Jennifer's parents are away.
-That day, a man (Daniel Pasia) who works for a company named Boo Enterprises shows up outside their home.
-He offers them a television after Jennifer's father gets chosen by a computer name generator.
-The man tells them that he'll come back on Monday if Jennifer's parents do not like the TV.
+Jennifer and her family live in a neighborhood full of cases with missing children.
+Her parents, Emil and Madel, are way too busy at work to notice Jennifer at home, so she feels neglected.
+On a Friday, Jennifer and her nanny Lucy, are all alone at home while Jennifer's parents are away.
+That day, a man who works for a company named Boo Enterprises shows up outside their home.
+He offers her a television after Jennifer's father gets chosen by a computer name generator.
+The man tells her that he will come back on Monday if Jennifer's parents do not like the TV.
 The man also gives Jennifer a toy resembling a clown, only exclusive to the TV.

-Lucy is then scolded by Emil & Madel since she let the man inside their home and even let him drop the TV as well.
-That night, Emil & Madel leave the house to go to an award show where Emil has to accept one.
-Alone at the house with Jennifer, Lucy lets her boyfriend, Sammy (Bobby Benitez), inside the house.
+Lucy is then scolded by Emil and Madel since she let the man inside their home and even let him drop the TV as well.
+That night, Emil and Madel leave the house to go to an award show where Emil has to accept one.
+Alone at the house with Jennifer, Lucy lets her boyfriend, Sammy, inside the house.
 They intend to steal things from the house.
-Alone in the living room, Jennifer wakes up to the voice of Mr. Boo (Daniel Pasia) from the TV.
+Alone in the living room, Jennifer wakes up to the voice of Mr. Boo the clown from the TV.
 Mr. Boo lures her to the TV and tries to make her go near the TV.
 When Jennifer runs to hide, the toy she was given gets covered in worms.